tntc-project/translation-issues/README.md

 # TML-IssueType

-The issue classification scheme, consisting of the issue typology and the decision tree was developed in the TNTC project supported by the JSPS Grant-in-Aid for Scientific Research (A) 25240051: Archiving and Using Translation Knowledge to Construct Collaborative Translation Training Aid System and the JSPS Grant-in-Aid for Scientific Research (S) 19H05660: [Developing a Translation Process Model and Constructing an Integrated Translation Environment Through Detailed Descriptions of Translation Norms and Competences](https://tntc.p.u-tokyo.ac.jp/en/).
+The issue classification scheme, consisting of the issue typology and the decision tree, was developed in the TNTC project supported by the JSPS Grant-in-Aid for Scientific Research (A) 25240051: Archiving and Using Translation Knowledge to Construct Collaborative Translation Training Aid System and the JSPS Grant-in-Aid for Scientific Research (S) 19H05660: [Developing a Translation Process Model and Constructing an Integrated Translation Environment Through Detailed Descriptions of Translation Norms and Competences](https://tntc.p.u-tokyo.ac.jp/en/).

 ## Contents